hbmorrison/qmk_firmware/keyboards/ferris/keymaps/hbmorrison/readme.md

 layout](https://github.com/benvallack/34-QMK-Ferris-Sweep).

-The contributers who make QMK possible are an incredible bunch of people and the community as a whole has been welcoming and helpful.
+The contributers who make QMK possible are an incredible bunch of people and the ErgoMechKeyboard community as a whole has been welcoming and helpful.
 Please support open source projects and communities, folks.

  ## Base Layer